Catalyst-Video/catalyst-react/README.md

 This package is currently in development.
 If you experience issues, let us know on [github](https://github.com/Catalyst-Video/catalyst-react/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)

 📷💬 An open-source React component that allows developers to quickly and easily add Zoom-like video chat to their web applications.
 Built using WebRTC and Typescript.
-A functioning build be enabled in minutes with as few as five lines of code.
+A functioning build be enabled in minutes with a few lines of code.
 ## Functionality & Params

 | Param        | Description                                                                                                 |  Type                             | Example Value                             | Required |